Restaurant in Paris, France

 Service Philosophy: Does It Earn the Price?

 Compared to the grand-palace service model you find at Le Cinq at the Four Seasons George V or L'Ambroisie, FIEF's service is informal and direct.
-That is not a weakness , it is a different contract.
+That is not a weakness, it is a different contract.
 At L'Ambroisie, service is part of the monument.
 At FIEF, service is part of the argument.
 Whether that suits you depends on what you want your evening to feel like.

 Booking and Timing

 FIEF is hard to book.
-The counter format keeps capacity low, and a Michelin star earned in 2024 has not reduced demand.
+The counter format keeps capacity low, a Michelin star earned in 2024 has not reduced demand.
 Plan to book at minimum four to six weeks ahead; for weekend sittings or a specific date tied to a celebration, go further out.
-The venue's address is 44 Rue de la Folie Méricourt, 75011 Paris, and reservations are leading pursued through the restaurant's booking page directly.
+The venue's address is 44 Rue de la Folie Méricourt, 75011 Paris, reservations are leading pursued through the restaurant's booking page directly.
 No phone number is listed in the public record, so email or online booking is the practical route.

 Know Before You Go